jweissenberger/newsletter/ReadMe.md

 only use it a couple times a day.
 Offloading the computation to an AWS Batch autoscaling group with a minimum size of 0 would be much more cost effective (Do scraping and kick of jobs from a small EC2 and then use boto3 calls to the Batch cluster)
+- Alternative to the above: could investigate the new container support in lambda
 - NewsAPI to pull articles and find trending topics (super expensive though)
 - Auto generate articles based off of trending topics (Get trending news articles and then pull similar articles based off of keywords)